Skip to content

 Do you remember Phase 5: Verify from the multi-agent SDLC pipeline designed in Week 7?
 The core design principle at the time was “the verification agent must be independent of the generation agent.”
 This principle is grounded not in intuition but in empirical data.

 According to agent system scaling research from DeepMind and MIT, when a verification agent shares context with a generation agent, it inherits the same biases.
-If the coder wrote code under a certain assumption, a QA agent with the same context will take that assumption for granted and skip verification.
-This is the “I thought so too” bias.
+If the coder wrote code under a certain assumption, a QA agent with the same context may treat that assumption as given and skip verification.
+Shared context weakens verification independence.

 PwC’s 2025 AI Agent Report offers more specific numbers.
 In a single-agent structure (coder only), accuracy was around 10%, but adding an independent judge agent raised it to 70% — a 7x improvement.
 QA agent independence is not optional; it is a prerequisite for system reliability.